lbcb-sci/pyhera/README.md

 Ezra is included as a submodule, with main repository at: https://gitlab.com/Krpa/ezra.

 ### Scaffolding script
 Scaffolding script combines PYHera and Ezra, according to a given scaffolding plan, to iteratively perform the scaffolding, using output of the previous iteration as input for the next one.
-THe script will use Minimap2 to produce overlaps needed for the scaffolding.
+The script will use Minimap2 to produce overlaps needed for the scaffolding.

 ## Installation